cathuy/compt1800webapp/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to help users to check a restaurant status, promotions, protocol is applied, make a take out order, and make reservation.

+Thuy - checkstatus.html

 ## Technologies
 Technologies used for this project: